-As a Center within Purdue's Discovery Park – which falls administratively under the Office of the Vice President for Research (OVPR) – the DLRC sits outside the University's college and departmental structure.
+As a Center within Purdue's Discovery Park – which falls administratively under the Office of the Executive Vice President for Research and Partnerships (EVPRP) – the DLRC sits outside the University's college and departmental structure.
 This placement facilitates the work of DLRC across colleges and units on campus and enhances interdisciplinary collaboration.
-Base level funding through the OVPR's office allows DLRC staff to engage in proposal development activities with faculty regardless of their college affiliation.
+Base level funding through the EVPRP's office allows DLRC staff to engage in proposal development activities with faculty regardless of their college affiliation.

 DLRC 2013 Annual Report (Acrobat (PDF) 18.6MB Jul30 13)